tzConnectBerlin/artisanal-baker/README.md

 # - TEZOS_BRANCH - defaults to latest-release, which will build the latest mainnet.
 # - SNAPSHOT     - will populate the new node from a snapshot file.
 The special value 'mainnet' causes
 #                  the script to download the latest mainnet snapshot from https://github.com/Phlogi/tezos-snapshots
 #                  and install that.
-The special value 'carthagenet' download a recent-ish snapshot from
+The special value 'delphinet' download a recent-ish snapshot from
 #                  https://snapshots.tulip.tools
 ```
 ## [Security document](security.md)